| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 A data frame with count of individuals for 24 observations on 151 species.

-Data available from the Dryad Digital Repository: <http://dx.doi.org/10.5061/dryad.3bk3j9kj5> (Guerra-Castro et al. 2020).
+Data available from the Dryad Digital Repository: doi:10.5061/dryad.3bk3j9kj5 (Guerra-Castro et al. 2020).

-can be used to visualize the power of a study as a
+Visualizes the statistical power of a study as a function of the sampling effort.

-plot shows the overlapping areas where and
+the density plot highlights overlapping areas where and

-are
+are significant.

 data |

-Object of class "ecocbo_beta" that results from |
+Object of class |

 n |